Inhaca Island © Paulo Miranda

 Beautiful beaches ring Inhaca, visitors can enjoy a sunset cruise or take boats across to the deserted island.
 The resort has a tennis court and swimming pool, with excursions available to the biology station, lighthouse beach, the mangrove swamps, and the Santa Maria Wall.

 Restaurants are mostly limited to the lodge.
 However, the nearby village has a takeaway burger stand and an attached seafood restaurant, as well as a few small shops selling typical tourist tat like sarongs and seashells.
 There is no real nightlife on the island, though the lodge has a bar.

-Many tourists find a visit to Inhaca Island a pleasant way to spend a day, or a week, in Maputo; however, visitors should be prepared to pay dearly for every service on the island, including a 'tourist tax' levied the second you step off the boat.
-Swimmers should also take care, as the beaches are occasionally inundated with bluebottles.
+Many tourists find a visit to Inhaca Island a pleasant way to spend time while in Maputo.
+However, visitors should be prepared to pay dearly for every service on the island, including a tourist tax levied the second you step off the boat.
+Swimmers should also take care, as the bluebottles occasionally inundate the beach.